 9. Unite new employees in an Onboarding Center.
 Give them a space to connect, find out their top questions, and create an evolving FAQ.
 By asking them what they need to get up to speed, you’ll accelerate time to productivity.

 10. Spark discussions by encouraging people to like or comment on content.
 Get leaders to join the conversation and inspire wider participation.
 You’ll gain a crucial understanding of what employees feel is working or not working when it comes to workflows, processes, and policies.

 Ready to learn more about how a digital workplace can improve employee involvement at your organization?
-Explore our digital workplace solutions for culture and engagement.
+Explore our digital workplace solutions for culture and engagement today.